 The Audit and Risk Committee comprises two members.
 The Senior Independent Director, Tom Mackay is the Chair of the Committee and is considered by the Board to have recent and relevant financial experience.
-During the year, the Audit and Risk Committee comprised Tom Mackay (Chair), James Lansdell (until 1 September 2023) and Robert Ambrose (from 1 September 2023).
+During the year, the Audit and Risk Committee comprised Tom Mackay (Chair) and Robert Ambrose.
 All members of the Committee are deemed to be financially competent and suitably qualified.
 The terms of reference for the Audit and Risk Committee are available for inspection on the Company's website www. aminex-plc.com.